-Long, Knight, Huff-Harris & Hagan, P.C. is able to assist you with all of your real estate property needs.
-We represent buyers and sellers in closing on their residential and commercial real estate transactions.
-Long, Knight, Huff-Harris & Hagan, P.C. is experienced with short sales, foreclosures, and REO (bank owned property) transactions.
+Long Hagan Huff-Harris is able to assist you with your real estate needs.
 Our attorneys represent landlords and/or tenants with their leasing issues.
 We can also help you in land court if you have a boundary line dispute with your present home or a neighboring home (commonly known as adverse possession).

 Residential Real Estate Transactions

 Whether you are looking to purchase a property or sell your own home, we can help.
 The transaction usually begins with a sales contract for purchase and sale.
 Most often a standard contract is used, but it is important to retain a knowledgeable attorney who can modify the contract to best represent your rights in the transaction.
 Additional terms may also be added to the contract and are referred to as “riders”.

 There are major aspects of a purchase and sale that a buyer and seller can negotiate.
 These include: time limits and requirements of home inspections (including septic tank inspections under certain circumstances), mortgage contingencies, specifications for surveys, access rights to the property, lead and radon gas disclosures, mold disclosures as well as many other terms.
 A knowledgeable real estate attorney can assist you with selecting the most beneficial terms so that your transaction goes as smoothly as possible, in your favor.